mariobox/Hugo-Source/content/reading.md

 </h3>

 <p>Read this book to learn how to make people pay attention, remember, and act on your ideas.
-Learn to identify when others are trying to manipulate you, too! </p>
+Learn to frame ideas and concepts in a way that makes others care about your message.
+Next time you stumble upon a great  communicator, you'll recognize that they are applying  some or all of the techniques discussed in this book. </p>

 <hr />